 When will I get my results?

-You can expect to receive your results within 15 days of our lab receiving your sample.
+It is important to active your kit prior to mailing your sample.
+Your sample will not be processed prior to kit activation.
+If your kit has been activated, you can expect to receive your results within 15 business days of our lab receiving your sample.
 Timing can vary based on quality of the sample, transit times, our 3rd party physician approval, among many other factors.
 You will receive an email notification when your results are ready.

 What will my results tell me?

 The test generates a list of recommendations in order of evidence-based most-to-least effective.
 This allows your doctor to examine your whole health and which of the medications should be used based on the additional information they know about you.

 - All samples being processed in CLIA-certified and CAP-accredited labs